Aleteia logoAleteia logoAleteia

 Javier Fiz Pérez - published on 08/24/18

-Unlike individualism, working with others offers innumerable benefits -- for companies and workers, too.
+Unlike individualism, working in unity with others toward a common goal offers innumerable benefits -- for both companies and workers.

 “Teamwork” is a popular buzzword, especially in the context of the workforce.
 Early on, teamwork was simply a strategy to motivate employees and encourage them to problem-solve together.
 Today, the concept has diversified.
-Teams do much more than just solve problems; they make crucial decisions, plan, and execute their own projects and initiatives — often with minimal feedback or involvement from the higher-ups.
+Teams do much more than just solve problems; they often make crucial decisions, planning and executing their own projects and initiatives — often with minimal feedback or involvement from the higher-ups.

 It’s easy to take teamwork for granted, so here are some of the reasons it makes the world of work — and life — spin more smoothly: